Denver Zoo Conservation Alliance: Asia

 Toyota Elephant Passage is a $50 million 10 acre exhibit.
 At its opening, it was the largest bull elephant habitat in the world, designed to house up to 12 elephants, 8 of them bulls.
 This arrangement allows the zoo to conduct behavioral research related to the recent discovery that bull elephants (originally thought to be solitary) form loose bachelor herds in the wild when not breeding with matriarchal herds.
-The exhibit houses Asian elephants and other animals such as greater one-horned rhinoceros and Malayan tapirs, which rotate among different habitats in the same style as Predator Ridge.
+The exhibit houses Asian elephants and other animals such as greater one-horned rhinoceros, Malayan tapirs and babirusas which rotate among different habitats in the same style as Predator Ridge.
 It includes more than 2 mi of trails for the animals, and pools in the exhibit contain a total of 1100000 USgal.
 Northern white-cheeked gibbons swing directly over a boardwalk for visitors, traveling between three islands.
 Clouded leopards and sarus cranes live in nearby yards.
 The exhibit includes an indoor facility for smaller species like fishing cats, Asian small-clawed otters, Indian flying foxes, black-breasted leaf turtles and green tree pythons and it provides important breeding facilities for the Indian rhino and Asian elephant in North America.

 The exhibit opened with two female elephants (Mimi and Dolly) and two bull elephants (Bodhi and Groucho).
 The zoo made history in 2013 by transporting Billy, a bull elephant from Belgium's Antwerp Zoo, via plane to the new exhibit.
 This marked the first time in over 30 years an Asian elephant had been imported into the United States and one of the few times the genetics of the European population would mix with the North American population.
 In October 2018, bull elephants Chuck and Jake came to the exhibit from the African Lion Safari in Ontario.
 This move made Denver's herd the largest Asian elephant bachelor herd in the world with five bulls.